gnat/css-scope-inline/README.md

 ## Technical FAQ
 * Why do you use `QuerySelectorAll()` and not just process the `MutationObserver` results directly?
   * This will work until you begin recieving subtree mutations (ex: DOM swap, htmx, ajax, jquery).
-MutationObserver currently requires you to walk all subtree child elements to not miss a `<style>` which is not as performant as QSA when processing hundreds of `<style>`.
+MutationObserver currently requires you to walk all subtree child elements to not miss a `<style>` which is not as performant as QSA when scanning thousands of elements.